Automatic guarantees when buying from a business

 Even if your situation isn’t covered by the Consumer Guarantees Act, there may be remedies for you:

-- under the Fair Trading Act 1986 (see “Protections against misleading or unfair trading” in this chapter)
+- under the Fair Trading Act 1986 (see: “Protections against misleading or unfair trading”)

-- under the Contract and Commercial Law Act 2017 or under contract law (see “Protections when buying privately” in this chapter).
+- under the Contract and Commercial Law Act 2017 or under contract law (see: “Buying and selling privately”).

 Automatic guarantees for goods under the Consumer Guarantees Act